UNESCO 1970 Convention: History

-Transfer of Ownership of Cultural Property, UNESCO House, Paris, France (Apr.
-13-24, 1970);Paul Bator, Essay on the International Trade in Art, 34 Stanford Law Review 275 (1982).

 Details

 Under the 1970 Convention, cultural property is under protection.
 Cultural property includes anything of scientific, historical, artistic, and or religious significance, as defined by Article I of the convention.
 However, every state can define its own cultural property, as long as it is an item of importance and within the categories defined in Article I.

-The Convention recommends the enforcement of the protection of cultural property in "three main pillars", each being preventive measures, restitution provisions, and international cooperation.
+The convention recommends the enforcement of the protection of cultural property in "three main pillars", each being preventive measures, restitution provisions, and international cooperation.
 The first pillar, preventive measures, states that those signed to the treaty are to enforce the security and safety of cultural property, such as taking inventory, exportation certifications, monitoring of trade, and imposition of penal sanctions.
 The second pillar, restitution provisions, states that each sovereign state is to assist one another in the recuperation of stolen cultural property.
 The third pillar, international cooperation, is an attempt by the convention to strengthen international ties between signatories, and to provide assistance and cooperation with one another.

-Finally, under the convention, any party may seek the recovery and assistance of another state for the recovery of stolen or illegally exported cultural property imported into another state party, albeit only after the enforcement of the Convention in both states.
+Finally, under the convention, any party may seek the recovery and assistance of another state for the recovery of stolen or illegally exported cultural property imported into another state party, albeit only after the enforcement of the convention in both states.
 However, the import or export of any cultural property is not legitimized, and can still fall under the terms of the convention.

 Statutory bodies

-Under the Convention, several statutory bodies have been created to oversee the execution of the treaty's goals.
+Under the convention, several statutory bodies have been created to oversee the execution of the treaty's goals.